ErikKalkoken/janice/README.md

 ## How to run

-JSON Viewer is designed to run on all supported platforms without requiring installation.
-You find the latest packages for all supported platforms on the [releases page](https://github.com/ErikKalkoken/jsonviewer/releases).
+JSON Viewer is shipped as a single executable and designed to run without requiring any installation.
+You find the latest packages for download on the [releases page](https://github.com/ErikKalkoken/jsonviewer/releases).

 ### Linux

-Download the latest AppImage file from the releases page and place it a local folder of your choosing (e.g. `~/Applications` or `~/.local/bin`).

-Make the AppImage file executable.
-The execute it ot start the app.
+The app is shipped in the [AppImage](https://appimage.org/) format, so it can be used without requiring installation and on many different Linux distributions.
+Download the latest AppImage file from the releases page and make it executable.
+Then execute it to start the app.

 > [!TIP]
 > Should you get the following error: `AppImages require FUSE to run.`, you need to first install FUSE on your system.
+Thi s is a library required by all AppImages to function.
 Please see [this page](https://docs.appimage.org/user-guide/troubleshooting/fuse.html#the-appimage-tells-me-it-needs-fuse-to-run) for details.

 ### Windows